Rustam-Z/machine-learning/README.md

 ## How to study?
 - https://towardsdatascience.com/thinking-of-self-studying-machine-learning-remind-yourself-of-these-6-things-b55a5f2b6c7d

-# Will be be updated soon, in progress...
+## Will be be updated soon, in progress...
+Please, consider this repository for contributing too!